 For cooking appliances, you might want to consider looking into a separate wall oven and cooktop.

-Frigidaire makes a 27" electric wall oven on which the door swings opens sideways.
-Installation of such an oven design would allow someone in a wheel chair to get closer when inserting and removing items without them having to dodge the oven door.
-It can be mounted at a height that is appropriate or easiest access.
+Bosch recently instrodcued a wall oven with a side-swing door.
+This oven design would allow someone in a wheel chair to get closer when inserting and removing items without them having to dodge the oven door.
+It could be mounted at a height that is appropriate for easiest access.